About the Winnipeg Pops Orchestra

 Kristkindlmarkt - Fort Garry Place

-Joint concerts with orchestras, vocalists and musical groups
+Joint concerts and workshops with orchestras, vocalists and musical groups

 Numerous concerts and venues in and around Manitoba